Friedrich-Ebert-Stiftung | European Union and Global Dialogue | Brussels Office

 First and foremost, these include the European Parliament, the services of the European Commission, the General Secretariat of the Council, the office of the High Representative for the Common Foreign and Security Policy, the Committee of the Regions and the European Economic and Social Committee.
 Of course, it also has working contact with the Permanent Representation of the Federal Republic of Germany and the representations of other Member States, the liaison office of the German Bundestag, the represeantations of the German Bundesländer and representatives of German and European non-governmental organisations and companies in Brussels.
 NATO is also among its partners as well as the European Network of Political Foundations (ENoP), the newly formed European Network of Social Democratic Foundations (ENSoF) and the Foundation for European Progressive Studies (FEPS).

-The EU Office’s trade union-related activities focus on measures with the European Trade Union Confederation (ETUC), the International Trade Union Confederation (ITUC), the European and international professional secretariats, the European Trade Union Institute (ETUI), the Hans-Böckler-Stiftung and the liaison office of the Confederation of German Trade Unions (DGB) in Brussels.
+The FES EU Office’s trade union-related activities focus on measures with the European Trade Union Confederation (ETUC), the International Trade Union Confederation (ITUC), the European and international professional secretariats, the European Trade Union Institute (ETUI), the Hans-Böckler-Stiftung and the liaison office of the Confederation of German Trade Unions (DGB) in Brussels.

 History of the FES EU Office